wp-plugins/list-custom-taxonomy-widget/readme.txt

 Tags: custom taxonomy, custom tax, widget, sidebar, category, categories, custom category, custom categories Requires at least: 3.3.0
 Tested up to: 3.5.1
-Stable tag: 3.1.1
+Stable tag: 3.2
 Description: Adds a multi-widget that lists a custom taxonomy (often used as categories or category types for a custom post type).
 License: GPLv2

 == Description ==
 The List Custom Taxonomy Widget is a quick and easy way to display custom taxonomies.
 Simply choose the taxonomy name you want to display from an auto-populated list.
 You can also set a title to display for the widget.
 Multiple list custom taxonomy widgets can be added to the same and other sidebars as well.
+There are several display options (including as a dropdown), and it generally behaves similarly to the built-in categories widget but with the addition of custom taxonomies.

 Please feel free to offer any feature suggestions you might have and I WILL consider them for future updates.